sebastianalecselele-hash/KindleForge/README.md

 ## Installation

 > [!CAUTION]
 > Ensure you are on the latest hotfix prior to installation!
 Older hotfixes could potentially cause bricks!
-As always, jailbreak at your own risk ;)
+As always, jailbreak at your own risk ;) **Hotfixes 2.3.1 and above should work fine.**

 1. Grab the latest file from releases
 2. Unzip it, paste both `KindleForge/` and `KindleForge.sh` into the `documents/` folder on your Kindle.